aschuerch/bactofidia/README.md

 The first underscore in the sample names is regarded as the delimiter for the sample name.
-Avoid other underscores in the samplenames.
+Avoid other underscores in the sample names.

 Run the pipeline with